 Somdatta Mandal is Professor of English at Visva-Bharati, Santiniketan.
 Her areas of interest are American Studies, Contemporary Fiction, Film and Culture studies, Diaspora studies and Translation.
 A recipient of several international fellowships and awards, she has several national and international publications to her credit.

-Sounak Gupta is a regular blogger and writes on various websites.
+Sounak Gupta, Assistant Editor, LearningandCreativity.com, is a regular blogger and writes on various websites.
 His writings (in English and Bengali) as an amateur author have also been published in magazines and news dailies in India and abroad.
-Currently doing his masters in Literature, Sounak takes keen interest in Music.
-One of his loved passions is the collection and archiving of Indian Music on Gramophone Records.
-His YouTube channels GeetaDuttDevotee and Sounak93 are great storehouses of rare and peerless Bengali music.
+He has co-authored a chapter on Hemant Kumar's Bengali music in the acclaimed book The Unforgettable Music of Hemant Kumar, written by Manek Premchand.
+An MA in Bengali Literature, Sounak is currently doing his Masters in Education.
+Sounak takes keen interest in music.
+One of his passions is the collection and archiving of Indian Music on Gramophone Records.
+His YouTube channels GeetaDuttDevotee and Sounak93 are great storehouses of rare and peerless music.

 Spandan Bhattacharya is a M.Phil final year student in Jawaharlal Nehru University, New Delhi.
 He Completed his M.A in film Studies from Jadavpur University in 2009.
 Spandan is at present working on Post Liberalization Bengali Cinema for his M.Phil dissertation.